Zapkid/QA-Automation-Testing-Showcase/README.md

 ---

-* Configuration file & DB credentials have been redacted.
+Please note: Configuration file & DB credentials have been redacted.

 ---